alexanderwe/the-traveler/README.md

 })
 ```

-The oauth response schema depends on if you are using a `public` or `confidential`client type.
+The OAuth response schema is depended on the client type you are using on if you are using.
 With a `public` type the response does **not** contain an `refresh_token`.
 This means that a user has to authenticate everytime again after the OAuth access token has expired.
-Such an response looks like this:

 _Response_: